 In 2016, Rachel Magin ’14 was helping autistic children through a social skills group that relies on theatre.
 It’s a unique approach that’s caught the attention of parents, professionals and media like NPR.

 And it’s an approach she started at Union, where she was a double major in theater and psychology.

 “The idea for the social skills group was sparked while I was babysitting an 11-year-old boy with autism, anxiety and ADHD,” said Magin, now a Psy.D. student in clinical psychology at Indiana State University.
 “I decided to play some random theatre games with him and noticed that he caught on really quickly and was better able to communicate while doing them.”

-“So I decided to use theatre and improvisation techniques to improve the social skills and reduce the anxiety of children with high functioning autism,” Magin said.
+“So I decided to use theater and improvisation techniques to improve the social skills and reduce the anxiety of children with high functioning autism,” Magin said.
 “Suzie Benack (psychology professor) thought it was a great idea and my thesis began.
 I truly believe that I would not be at ISU earning a doctorate if not for Union College and this thesis.”